TOP: “To honor Dr. King’s legacy entails countering an agenda of division with an audacious and tangible manifesto of hope”

 TOP organizes Black and Latino communities in Dallas, Harris, Bexar, and Fort Bend counties with the goal of transforming Texas into a state where working people of color have the power and representation they deserve.
 For more information, visit organizetexas.org.

-The following is a statement from Trent Breitung, Staff Union President of Texas Organizing Project (TOP), on the organization’s observance of Labor Day this year:
+The following is a statement from Tempestt McHenry, Staff Union Co-President of Texas Organizing Project (TOP) located in Dallas County, on the organization’s observance of Labor Day this year:

 ###